-Soil: Cactus and succulent potting mix works well.
-Or combine 2 parts peat-moss based potting mix and 1 part sharp sand.
+Soil: Cactus and succulent potting mix works well to provide good drainage.
+Or combine 2 parts peat-moss based potting mix and 1 part horticultural sand.

 Fertilizer: Feed monthly in spring and summer with a fertilizer specially made for succulents.
-Don't feed in winter when growth has slowed down.
+Don't feed in winter when growth is slow.

-Propagation: Remove offsets in spring and pot in their own containers.
+Propagation: Remove offsets that grow around the plant in spring and pot in their own containers.